SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

       OR "financial support" OR "financial resources"
       OR
         (
-          ("incentive$" OR "taxes" OR "tax" OR "fees" OR "subsidy" OR "subsidies" OR "subsidi?ing" OR "subsidi?e") NEAR/5 ("biodiversity" OR "biological diversity")
+          ("incentive$" OR "taxes" OR "tax" OR "fee$" OR "subsidy" OR "subsidies" OR "subsidi?ing" OR "subsidi?e") NEAR/5 ("biodiversity" OR "biological diversity")
         )
       OR "ODA" OR "cooperation fund$" OR "development spending"